sbstjn/jwkserve/README.md

 ## Usage

-Basically, `jwkserve` is a token vending machine that signs any payload as a valid JWT access token.
-This speeds up writing integration tests, especially in complex scenarios with different custom claims.
+Think of `jwkserve` as a token vending machine that signs any payload as a valid JWT access token.
+I've found it speeds up writing integration tests, especially in complex scenarios with different custom claims.

-Depending on the installation path, you can use the binary:
+Depending on how you've installed it, you can use the binary:

 ```bash
 # Use local binary